-1. Desperate people are more willing to hand over their confidential financial information, date of birth and social security numbers to strangers.
+1. Desperate people are more willing to hand over their contact information, confidential financial information, date of birth and social security numbers to strangers.

 Some scammers will collect this information with no intention of ever issuing a loan, but will instead use it to drain their victims’ bank accounts or to use a social security number for other types of identity theft.

 2. A scammer might actually give you the money, but will tack on illegal fees and loan terms to the agreement.